benmatselby/technical-workshops/release-process/README.md

 **Time allocation:** 1 hour

+This was last run on 2nd February 2021 and 46 people attended.

 This workshop aims to provide a walk through of the release process documented in the Tech Radar.
 This will use a real product: The jenkins solution.
 During this session, we aim to produce a release candidate, and deploy it (time permitting).
 This is aimed at all engineers who are interested in the release process, or are implementing in their products.

 - Feature pull request, merged, deployed.